AROMASIN- exemestane tablet

 AROMASIN is packaged in HDPE bottles with a child-resistant screw cap, supplied in packs of 30 tablets.

 |30-tablet HDPE bottle||NDC 0009-7663-04|

-Patients should be informed that AROMASIN lowers the level of estrogen in the body.
+Advise patients that AROMASIN lowers the level of estrogen in the body.
 This may lead to reduction in bone mineral density (BMD) over time.
 The lower the BMD, the greater the risk of osteoporosis and fracture [see Warnings and Precautions (5.1)].

 AROMASIN® (ah ROME ah sin)

 |This Patient Information has been approved by the U.S. Food and Drug Administration||7/2016|

 AROMASIN is used in women who are past menopause for the treatment of:

 It is not known if AROMASIN is safe and effective in children.

 Do not take AROMASIN if you are allergic to AROMASIN or any of the ingredients in AROMASIN.
 See the end of this leaflet for a complete list of ingredients in AROMASIN.